Hot Plugging Resources

 Adding a NIC to a Running VM

-In this lab, we will add a new network interface connection (NIC) to an existing VM.
+In this lab, we will add a new Network Interface Card (NIC) to an existing VM.
 To do this, you will start with an existing VM that has a single NIC on the pod network.
 Using the OpenShift Virtualization console, you will modify the configuration of the VM to include an additional NIC on a new network.
-You complete the hot plug action by live-migrating the VM to another worker node.

 Instructions